 Figure 1 - Drawing summarizing the possible final application of functional 3D objects showing bio(chemical) functionality.

-2. Additive Manufacturing Technologies for Functional 3D printing
+2. Additive Manufacturing Techniques for Functional 3D printing

-There exist several types of polymeric printing technologies, these can be classified under three main groups, based on their respective common mechanism: extrusion-based methods, powder-based methods and photopolymerization (light induced) methods (Duty et al., 2018; Tofail et al., 2018; Yuan et al., 2019).
+There exist several types of printing techniques that process polymeric materials, these can be classified under three main groups, based on their respective common mechanism: extrusion-based methods, powder-based methods and photopolymerization (light induced) methods (Duty et al., 2018; Tofail et al., 2018; Yuan et al., 2019).
 All 3D printing processes show advantages and disadvantages.
 The type of printing process chosen not only depends on the specific application but also on the materials to be used and on the resolution needed (Wang et al., 2017).
 In particular:

 • Extrusion based methods: AM process in which material is spread by means of nozzle (Duty et al., 2018).